external-secrets/external-secrets/Spec.md

           items:
           - key: alertmanager.yaml

-  # data contains key/value pairs which correspond to the keys in the resulting secret
+  # Data defines the connection between the Kubernetes Secret keys and the Provider data
   data:

-    # EXAMPLE 1: simple mapping
-    # one key from a store may hold multiple values
-    # we need a way to map the values to the frontend
-    # it is the responsibility of the store implementation to know how to extract a value
-    tls.crt:
-      key: /corp.org/dev/certs/ingress
-      property: pubcert
-    tls.key:
+    - secretKey: secret-key-to-be-managed
+      remoteRef:
-      key: /corp.org/dev/certs/ingress
+        key: provider-key
+        version: provider-key-version
-      property: privkey
+        property: provider-key-property

-  # used to fetch all properties from a secret.
+  # Used to fetch all properties from the Provider key
-  # if multiple dataFrom are specified, secrets are merged in the specified order
+  # If multiple dataFrom are specified, secrets are merged in the specified order
   dataFrom:
+  - remoteRef:
-  - key: /user/all-creds
+      key: provider-key
+      version: provider-key-version
+      property: provider-key-property

 status:
-  # represents the current phase of secret sync:
+  # Represents the current phase of the secret sync:
   # * Pending | ES created, controller did not yet sync the ES or other dependencies are missing (e.g. secret store or configmap template)
   # * Syncing | ES is being actively synced according to spec
   # * Failing | Secret can not be synced, this might require user intervention